edmund844328/Group-110/README.md

 4. File input/output: Different profiles can be opened at wish.
 A text file is used to store the progress of a particular profile.
 A trade log is also available for viewing in case the user wishes to do so.

 5. Functions will be separated into different files for better understanding and allow simultaneous collaboration.
-Moreover, a “Makefile” file will be included for better and more effective compilation .
+Moreover, a “Makefile” file will be included for better and more effective compilation.